jesseryanharris/accelerometer-tidy-dataset/README.md

 * **CodeBook.md:** This file describes the variables and summaries calculated in the averages.csv file.
 * **README.md:** This file, which explains the methods used to process the UCI HAR dataset and output the tidy dataset, averages.csv.

+## Running run_analysis.R
+In order for run_analysis.R to work, you must download and unzip the UCI HAR dataset (link provided above), and place the "UCI HAR dataset" folder in your R working directory.

+## Reading averages.csv into R
+If you place averages.csv into your R working directory, you can read the data into R with the following command:

+> averages <- read.csv(file = "averages.csv")

 ## Explanation of the run_analysis.R script
 The run_analysis.R script was written to meet the requirements set out in the course project instructions:
 ### 1\.
 Merges the training and the test sets to create one data set.